snorp09/Java-Data-Structures/README.md

 In general, classes are best used for grouping of related utility code, and for Object Oriented Programming.

 ### OOP in Five Lines
--Object Oriented Programming is the concept of declaring code that represents an object.
+- Object Oriented Programming is the concept of declaring code that represents an object.
 An Object can extend an other object to add more functionality to a super class.
 (The extending object is called a subclass).
 This is also called Polymorphism.
--Methods in the object should be related to the actions and requirements of said object.
+- Methods in the object should be related to the actions and requirements of said object.
--All data in an object should be private, with getter and setter methods to retrieve and set the private data.
+- All data in an object should be private, with getter and setter methods to retrieve and set the private data.
--Abstract Classes and Interfaces are a way to have classes conform to an expected set of behavior or methods defined within the Abstract Class or Interface.
+- Abstract Classes and Interfaces are a way to have classes conform to an expected set of behavior or methods defined within the Abstract Class or Interface.
--In general, a good OOP pattern looks like: Data Class -> Manager Class -> Test Class.
+- In general, a good OOP pattern looks like: Data Class -> Manager Class -> Test Class.

 ### Overriding
 In OOP, when extending an object, it is expected that you will "override" methods from the super class, with your own logic.